codebulb/crudlet/README.md

 These REST service endpoints are optimized for use with a [Restangular](https://github.com/mgonto/restangular) client.

+Note: A JAX-RS based server implicitly allows optional trailing slashes (`/`) for these endpoints.

 #### Validation errors
 A validation error returns with HTTP 400 BAD REQUEST and the following error information (as far as it is available) in the body:
 * `validationError`